Do Hydrangeas Like Clay Soil? (How to Grow)

 How Much Water Hydrangeas in Clay Soil Need?

-Clay soil with its fine soil texture is known to hold moisture longer time.
-So, you can reduce watering frequency of hydrangeas in clay soil.
+Clay soil, with its fine soil texture, is known to hold moisture for a longer time.
+So, you can reduce the watering frequency of hydrangeas in clay soil.

-As mentioned above, top layer of clay soil may look dry, but inner layers of the soil can be moist.
+As mentioned above, the top layer of clay soil may look dry, but the inner layers of the soil can be moist.

 To avoid overwatering or underwatering, you must inspect the moisture by inserting a stick more than 1 inch into the soil.